tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: When do you use a Virtual Private Network?
 A: To establish a secure network connection between an on-premises network and AWS

 - Q: Which AWS service should a Cloud Practitioner use to establish a secure network connection between an on-premises network and AWS?
 A: Virtual Private Network

+- Q: What is a Network Access Control List?
+Answer: VPCs can have NACs to act as a fireall for inbound and outbound traffic.

+- Q: What is an Internet Gateway?
+An Internet Gateway is a part of a VPC that allows traffic from the VPc to talk to the Internet.

 ## Deployment and Automation